tanjieling0/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** A single `Model#deletePerson(Person)` method.
   * Pros:
     1. Implementation of `Model#getPersonById(Id)` and `Model#getPersonByName(Name)` can be reused for other purposes.
-    2. Simple implementation of `Model#deletePerson(Person)`.
+    1. Simple implementation of `Model#deletePerson(Person)`.
   * Cons: Need to ensure `Person` with matching `Id` or `Name` exists in the list before `Model#getPersonById(Id)`, `Model#getPersonByName(Name)` and `Model#deletePerson(Person)` are called.

 * **Alternative 2:** Separate methods of `Model#deletePersonById(Id)` and `Model#deletePersonByName(Name)`.
   * Pros: Simple implementation of `DeleteCommand#execute(...)`.
   * Cons:
     1. Presence checks required in `Model#deletePersonById(Id)` and `Model#deletePersonByName(Name)`.
-    2. More boilerplate code since `Model#deletePersonById(Id)` and `Model#deletePersonByName(Name)` are very similar.
+    1. More boilerplate code since `Model#deletePersonById(Id)` and `Model#deletePersonByName(Name)` are very similar.

 ### Findnum feature

 #### Expected behaviour

-The `findnum` command allows users to identify one or more `Person`s from NetConnect using one or more 'Phone' numbers.
+The `findnum` command allows users to identify one or more `Person`s from NetConnect using one or more `Phone` numbers.
 Exceptional behaviour:
 * If any of the phone numbers provided is invalid, an error message is shown.
 * If there are no `Person`s with the given `Phone`, the display is updated to show an empty list.

 <puml src="diagrams/FindNumActivityDiagram.puml" alt="FindNumActivityDiagram" />

 #### Current implementation
-Given a command `find 98765432`, the `NetConnectParser` recognises the `find` command and first instantiates a 'FindNumCommandParser' object.
+Given a command `find 98765432`, the `NetConnectParser` recognises the `find` command and first instantiates a `FindNumCommandParser` object.
 It then passes the command string, where each 'number' is validated using the
 `Phone#isValidPhone(...)` method.
 Following which, `FindNumCommandParser` creates a predicate called `PhoneContainsNumbersPredicate`, which is then used to create a `Command` object.

 This `Command` object is a model, and is then passed into the `FindNumCommand` class using the `execute` method.
 The `FindNumCommand` class then calls the updateFilteredPersonList method, using the predicate created.
 Now, the `Model` class will update the filtered list of persons to only include persons with the given phone number.
-A 'CommandResult' object is then created and returned to the `Logic` class, which is then returned to the `UI` class.
+A `CommandResult` object is then created and returned to the `Logic` class, which is then returned to the `UI` class.
 The `UI` class then updates the display to show the filtered list of persons.

 #### Design considerations